georgeflanagin/anagrammatic/README.md

 positional arguments:
   phrase                The phrase.
 If it contains spaces, it must be in quotes.

-optional arguments:
+options:
   -h, --help            show this help message and exit -d DICTIONARY, --dictionary DICTIONARY
                         Name of the dictionary of words, or a pickle of the dictionary.
   -m MIN_LEN, --min-len MIN_LEN
                         Minimum length of any word in the anagram.
 The default is 3.
   --nice {0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19}
                         Niceness may affect execution time.
 The default is 7, which is about twice as nice as the average program.
   -t CPU_TIME, --cpu-time CPU_TIME
                         Set a maximum number of CPU seconds for execution.
-The default is 60.
   -v VERBOSE, --verbose VERBOSE
                         Set the logging level on a scale from 10 to 50.
 The default is 35, which only logs errors.
   -z, --zap             If set, remove old logfile[s].

 ```